Slow Burn StudioSlow Burn Studio

 Sequential Enforcement

 Chapters draft in order.
-The AI can't skip ahead.
+The system can't skip ahead.
 Every chapter has full context from everything before it.

 Spark Again